DFE-Digital/find-a-lost-trn/adr/00003-use-rails.md

 ## Context

-Find my TRN is a transactional service that allows teachers to retrieve their Teacher Reference Number based on information they provide using a wizard form.
+Find a lost TRN is a transactional service that allows teachers to retrieve their Teacher Reference Number based on information they provide using a wizard form.